The goals of the Leadership APTA program are to:

 - Support and sustain a collegial and professional environment that facilitates team building, networking, and strong communication with a diverse group of Leadership APTA program participants, alumni, and APTA members.

-Dr. Jeanine Turner, faculty member for the December session, is Associate Professor, Communications, Culture and Technology Program, Georgetown University.
+Dr. Jeanine Turner, faculty member for the November/December session, is Associate Professor, Communications, Culture and Technology Program, Georgetown University.

-Dr. Robert Bies, faculty member for the December session, is Professor of Management and Founder of the Executive Master's in Leadership Program at the McDonough School of Business at Georgetown University.
+Dr. Robert Bies, faculty member for the November/December session, is Professor of Management and Founder of the Executive Master's in Leadership Program at the McDonough School of Business at Georgetown University.